fedelibre/LilyDev/README.md

 # LilyDevOS

-This repository is meant to be an alternative to [LilyDev](https://github.com/fedelibre/LilyDev).
+This repository, named LilyDevOS, is the replacement of [LilyDev](https://github.com/fedelibre/LilyDev).

-It provides two different options: a lightweight container for Linux hosts only and a full VM image for all operating systems.
+Even if the final product will still be called LilyDev, this is the place where the images will be created from now on.

-## How to use the images
+Two different options are provided: a full VM image for all operating systems and lightweight containers (currently based on Fedora and Debian) which can be run only on Linux hosts.

-### Full virtual machine
+## Full virtual machine

 Runs on: any OS with a Virtual Machine software.